 Yes, there are two primary reasons an account owner might do this.
 First, the account owner may want to compel long term income tax deferral ("Stretch-out") rather than assuming the beneficiary will elect it.
 Second, a trust may include powerful asset protection features, which may be appropriate when the intended beneficiary is a minor child, or receiving government needs-based benefits, or shows evidence of being a spendthrift, or is involved in ongoing litigation, or is in a fragile marriage, or is recovering from a bankruptcy, or works in a high risk profession for getting sued.

-Another example is when the account owner wants to redirect remaining balance at surviving spouse's death to account owner's children from a prior marriage, rather than spouse's children or new spouse due to remarriage.
+Another example is when the account owner wants to redirect remaining balance at the surviving spouse's death to the account owner's children from a prior marriage, rather than the spouse's children or a new spouse due to remarriage.